American Pit Bull Terriers are meant for people who can give a lot of attention to their canine companion.

 7. American Pit Bull Terrier Rescue Groups

-You can find Pit Bulls, and Pit Bull Mixes in most shelters in the country.
+You can find an American Pit Bull Terrier in most shelters in the country.
 Several rescue groups are dedicated to helping these misunderstood dogs find homes.